 Don’t charge it while wet.
 Wait at least 48 hours in a dry environment, then try a force restart.
 Water damage to internal components can cause boot failures that only Apple can repair.

 It can, if the backup contains the corrupted data that caused the issue.
-If you restore from a backup and the spinning wheel returns, you’ll need to set up your iPhone as new instead of restoring.
+If you restore from a backup and the spinning wheel returns, set up your iPhone as new instead of restoring.
 You can still recover photos and contacts from iCloud individually.

 That’s a different issue.
 A spinning wheel during calls points to a network or carrier problem, not a boot failure.
 Check your cellular data settings.